Destinations Greece The Cyclades Paros

 A note from Hala

 Paros is the Cycladic island most travellers should actually start with — and the one most experienced Cycladic travellers come back to.
-It sits in the middle of the Aegean ferry grid (2 hours by SeaJet from Piraeus, 3 by Blue Star), the perimeter is drivable in 90 minutes, and the headline port (Naoussa) is still a working fishing harbour.
+It sits in the middle of the Aegean ferry grid (about 2¾–3 hours by SeaJet high-speed from Piraeus, around 4 on the Blue Star conventional boat), the perimeter is drivable in 90 minutes, and the headline port (Naoussa) is still a working fishing harbour.
 The boats come in at 6 a.m., the catch is on the menu by lunchtime, and the village has not been rebuilt for tourists in the Santorini sense.

 Three nights.
 Naoussa base.
 Antiparos by mid-morning ferry.